 Bonnie Blair, the most decorated Olympic female skater in American history, literally started out at the skating races.
 The youngest of six siblings, all the kids in her family skated competitively.
 When Bonnie was being born, her father took the other kids to their meet.
 Her father, Charlie, found out about the birth of his final child when the public-address announcer told the crowd, “It looks like Charlie’s family has added another skater.”

-She was one of the best speed skaters coming into the 1988 Winter Games held in Calgary.
-She ended up winning the 500 meters, setting a world record, and getting the bronze in the 1,000 meters.
-She was supported, as always, by her friends and family in the stands, lovingly known as the “Blair Bunch.”
-She went on to win gold medals in the same events at both the 1992 Games (Albertville) and 1994 Games (Lillehammer).
+She was one of the best speed skaters coming into the 1988 Winter Games held in Calgary; and ended up winning the 500 meters, setting a world record, and getting the bronze in the 1,000 meters.
+Always supported by her friends and family in the stands, they were lovingly known as the “Blair Bunch.”
+Blair went on to win gold medals in the same events at both the 1992 Games (Albertville) and 1994 Games (Lillehammer).
 She won the Sportswoman of the Year award from Sports Illustrated in 1994 and retired the following year.
 She was one of the torchbearers at the 2002 Winter Olympics, held in Salt Lake City.

 6. Lisa Leslie – Basketball

 Lisa Leslie, the highest-ranked basketball player on this list, grew up and spent her career in Southern California.
 With a mother who was 6’3”, Lisa seemed destined to play basketball.
-She was a star from the beginning.
-She eventually ended up at Morningside High School in Inglewood, California, where she also played volleyball and competed in track and field.
+A star from the beginning, she eventually ended up at Morningside High School in Inglewood, California, where she also played volleyball and competed in track and field.
 She reached her peak height of 6’5” in her junior year.
 In her senior year, she scored 101 points…in the first half of the game!
 The other team simply decided not to play the second half of the game.

 Considered one of the best high school players in the country, she had her choice of where to play college ball.
-She decided to stay near home and attended the University of Southern California.
-She stood out from the beginning, scoring 30 points and grabbing 20 rebounds in her first game.
+Leslie decided to stay near home and attended the University of Southern California, where stood out from the beginning, scoring 30 points and grabbing 20 rebounds in her first game.
 She went on to win the NCAA Freshman of the Year award and won multiple National Player of the Year awards in 1994.
 She graduated with her degree in communications and later got her MBA in business administration from the University of Phoenix.